asimwe1/rust_chatapp/site/guide/overview.md

 The remainder of this section details the _routing_ phase as well as additional components needed for Rocket to begin dispatching requests to request handlers.
-The sections following describe the request and response phases.
+The sections following describe the request and response phases as well as other components of Rocket.

 ## Routing